This will be short.

 עֹשֶׂה שָׁלֹום וּבֹורֵא רָע

 Usually, that last word ra' is the common word for evil in Hebrew.
-Adam cites a bunch of other uses to prove this—no problem there.
+The author cites a bunch of other uses to prove this—no problem there.
 The problem is the word ra' is one of the most frequent words in the Bible and can be elastic in meaning in something of the same way the English word ‘bad’ can be.

 Line one: I create light/I create darkness